 The perfect timing to see the bluebells in Belgium is dependent on the weather.
 It is also a bit different each year.
 The ground has to be warm enough, at the same time there should be plenty of sunshine, which is only possible when the trees have no leaves yet.
 So the season of bluebells is really short, usually not longer than two weeks.

 In 2016-2017, Hallerbos bluebells were at their best during the last 10 days of April, whereas in 2018 the best time to visit was about a week-10 days earlier.
 In 2019, the weather was exceptionally warm and by the 24th of April, there were so many leaves on the trees that the flowers didn’t get enough sunlight anymore.
-Also in 2020, the best time was around mid-April.
+Also in the last few years, the best time was around mid-April.

 TIP: If you can, try to visit Hallerbos on a weekday.
 It will also be quieter early in the morning or towards the evening; the busiest time in the forest is late morning to early afternoon.

 Our experience: We visited Hallerbos on a late Saturday afternoon on a rainy day and it was not as busy as we had expected.
 However, car parking areas are really limited and we had difficulties finding a spot for our car.
-We had lots of rain and just a beam of sun during our visit.
+We had lots of rain and just a beam of the sun during our visit.
 I can definitely tell you that if you want better pictures, you will want to go when it’s sunny… But then you’ll also find many more people of course… Hallerbos gets very busy on sunny weekends at the end of April.

 How to get to Hallerbos